flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### Where do I store my image files?

-Xamarin.Forms has no platform independent way of storing images, you had to place images in the iOS `xcasset` folder or on Android, in the various `drawable` folders.
+Xamarin.Forms has no platform independent way of storing images, you had to place images in the iOS `xcasset` folder, or on Android in the various `drawable` folders.

 While Android and iOS treat resources and assets as distinct items, Flutter apps have only assets.
-All resources that would live in the `Resources/drawable-*` folders on Android, are placed in an assets folder for Flutter.
+All resources that would live in the `Resources/drawable-*` folders on Android, are placed in an assets' folder for Flutter.

 Flutter follows a simple density-based format like iOS.
 Assets might be `1.0x`, `2.0x`, `3.0x`, or any other multiplier.